Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 ![Trends screen of CaliCalo depicting a line graph displayed on iPhone](/images/swift-charts/calicalo-trends-screen-closeup.png)

-With this screen, we want to communicate some basic but pivotal data quickly.
-For the last 7 days - how have you been balancing your NET calories (calories consumed vs. calories burned)?
-We do that by plotting 2 lines - one for calories consumed (diet) and one for calories burned by daily totals.
+With this screen, we want to communicate essential but pivotal data quickly.
+How have you been balancing your NET calories (calories consumed vs. calories burned) for the last seven days?
+We plot two lines - one for calories consumed (diet) and one for calories burned by daily totals.

 By quickly scanning the graph a user is able to see how their lines overlap.
 Depending on their goals, this can help inform progress.